top of page

 My Beliefs and Childhood

 I didn’t know about Adverse Childhood Experiences, or the term Dysfunctional Family Environment – but it turns out it is exactly the environment I grew up in.
 I have come to realise that what I considered ‘normal’, was actually far from it.
 Growing up, we were complicit in hiding what was going on - the secrets that we kept, both from each other and from the outside world caused us to move around a lot.
 Family was hugely important to me, but both of my parents were career orientated so we probably didn’t get the level of nurture and attachment that we might have received in a different environment.
-As children, we also witnessed physical and emotional abuse, and we believed what we were told:

 • I’m a disappointment